artnikitin/finance/README.md

 # CS50 Finance (stock yield)

 Implementation of Harvard's [CS50](https://cs50.harvard.edu)'s finance problem set.
 You can buy and sell stocks (sort of) and manage a portfolio.
 I've added a feature, that shows stock yield: how much you've earned (in %) from the time you've purchased the stocks.
+The interest is calculated for each transaction (one stock or a bundle).
 For selling stocks you may choose 3 different algorithms, all of which are present in the profile settings:

 * FIFO (first in first out)